Observational and Thermodynamic aspects of one-dimensional Dark Energy EoS parametrization models: Observational data, cosmological model framework, and statistical methodology

+We constrain the Gong--Zhang parametrizations using a combination of late--time cosmological probes sensitive to both the background expansion history and the growth of matter perturbations.
+The analysis is intentionally performed without including any direct CMB likelihood in order to maintain a phenomenological late–time framework.
+Since the Gong--Zhang parametrizations are primarily intended as effective late--time descriptions of dark energy, we restrict the present analysis to low--redshift cosmological probes and defer a full early--Universe and CMB consistency analysis to future work.

-\textbf{(a) Baryon acoustic oscillations:} We use BAO measurements from the first year of observations of the DESI survey \cite{DESI:2024mwx}, covering the redshift range $0.1<z<4.2$.
-DESI probes the large--scale clustering of matter through multiple tracers, including bright galaxies, luminous red galaxies, emission--line galaxies, and Ly$\alpha$ forest quasars.
-The BAO information is provided in terms of the compressed observables $\frac{D_M(z)}{r_d}$ and $\frac{D_H(z)}{r_d}$, where $D_M(z)$ denotes the transverse comoving distance and $D_H(z)=1/H(z)$ is the Hubble distance.
-The sound--horizon scale $r_d$ is not computed from early--Universe physics but is instead treated as a free late--time parameter, ensuring a purely phenomenological and model--independent BAO analysis \cite{DESI:2024mwx, Colgain:2024xqj}.
+\textbf{(a) Baryon acoustic oscillations:} We use BAO measurements from the first-year DESI observations \cite{DESI:2024mwx}, spanning the redshift range $0.1<z<4.2$.
+The BAO information is incorporated through the compressed observables $\frac{D_M(z)}{r_d}$ and $\frac{D_H(z)}{r_d}$, where $D_M(z)$ denotes the transverse comoving distance and $D_H(z)=1/H(z)$ (in units with $c=1$) represents the Hubble distance.
+Rather than computing the sound-horizon scale $r_d$ from early--Universe physics, we treat it phenomenologically through the parameter combination $h\,r_d$, thereby minimizing assumptions associated with recombination physics and baryon-density priors \cite{DESI:2024mwx,Colgain:2024xqj}.

-\textbf{(b) Type Ia supernovae:} We employ three independent SNe~Ia compilations: the Union3 binned dataset \cite{Scolnic:2021amr}, the Pantheon+SH0ES (PPS) sample \cite{Rubin:2023jdq}, and the DES--SN5YR compilation \cite{DES:2024jxu}.
-Union3 combines 24 supernova samples and spans the redshift range $0.01<z<2.26$, while the PPS dataset covers $0.001<z<2.26$ with corrections for peculiar velocities.
-The DES--SN5YR compilation consists of 1635 spectroscopically confirmed SNe~Ia distributed over $0.10<z<1.13$.
-All supernova likelihoods are constructed using the full covariance matrices provided by the respective collaborations, with analytic marginalization over the nuisance absolute magnitude.
+\textbf{(b) Type Ia supernovae:} We employ three independent Type~Ia supernova compilations: the Union3 binned dataset \cite{Scolnic:2021amr}, the Pantheon+SH0ES (PPS) sample \cite{Rubin:2023jdq}, and the DES--SN5YR Dovekie compilation \cite{DES:2024jxu,DES:2025sig}.
+The Union3 sample spans the redshift range $0.01<z<2.26$, while PPS covers $0.001<z<2.26$ including peculiar--velocity corrections.
+For DES--SN5YR, we use the DES-Dovekie sample calibrated within the SALT3.DES5YR framework.
+This compilation contains 1820 supernovae distributed over $0.01\lesssim z\lesssim1.13$, including 1623 likely DES supernovae together with 197 low--redshift objects.
+All supernova likelihoods are constructed using the full covariance matrices provided by the corresponding collaborations, together with analytic marginalization over the nuisance absolute magnitude parameter.